sulu/sulu-ecommerce-docs/docs/shop/content/navigation.rst

 Where to find the navigation
 ----------------------------

-The shop navigation is defined by content objects in the admin interface.
+The shop navigation is defined by content pages in the admin interface.
 Once a new item is added it can be set as a navigation element in the settings tab.
-The first two levels of of content elements are displayed as parent - child navigation.
+The first two levels of content elements are displayed as parent - child navigation.

 .. hint:: It is recommended to avoid heavy nested structures.
 Keep it simple.